How to Start a Pet Grooming Business

 Are you a pet groomer or animal lover considering starting your own business?
 Owning and operating a pet grooming service might be for you if you enjoy working with animals, have an eye for beauty, and work like a dog to make customers happy.
 The Pet Grooming industry is a fast-growing field with low start-up costs that can allow you to do work you love while enjoying the autonomy of business ownership.

 The pet grooming industry is at an all-time high thanks to the health of the economy, increasing pet ownership rates, and a shift in consumer behavior regarding pet care.
 The US Pet Ownership & Demographic Sourcebook cites that over 60% of pet owners consider their pets to be family members.
 The growth in industry revenue supports this finding as more pet owners are spending disposable income on premium pet services.
 Industry revenue has posted consistent gains over the past decade and outpaced the economy average as of 2018.

 Because of the increased demand for pet services and the low barrier of entry into the field, competition within the industry is also at an all-time high.
-Preparing a well-thought-out business plan that includes cost-effective marketing strategies is important in the long-term success of your business.
+Preparing a well-thought-out business plan that includes cost-effective marketing strategies is important for the long-term success of your business.

 The primary target demographic for a pet grooming business is pet owners between 30 and 64.
 Pew Research Center found that 40% of 30 to 49-year-olds owned pets and had the second-highest annual pet expenditure, just shy of the 57% of 50 to 64-year-olds who own pets.